Mitsubishi Motors, the 'third wheel' in Ghosn's alliance, is no stranger to scandal | The Japan Times

 Mitsubishi Motors is sometimes the forgotten partner in the three-way alliance with Nissan and Renault that dominates the global auto industry, but the Tokyo-based firm has a colorful — and scandal-hit — history.

-At an emergency board meeting Monday, executives from the firm were expected to oust Carlos Ghosn as chairman following the tycoon’s shocking arrest a week ago on allegations of financial misconduct.
+At an emergency board meeting Monday, executives from the firm ousted Carlos Ghosn as chairman following the tycoon’s shocking arrest a week ago on allegations of financial misconduct.

 Here are some facts and background about Mitsubishi Motors, which employs around 31,000 people and whose products are sold in 160 countries.